-The MTSS team meets every Thursday following 2nd period to identify the needs of the student population.
+The leadership team meets every other week to identify the needs of the student population.
 Student data is analyzed in order to formulate the necessary steps to provide services for students.
 Several data sources are used to summarize data at each tier for reading, mathematics, science, writing, and behavior.
 The FCAT 2.0 Reading, EOC, STAR, and discipline records are used in the screening process.
 Low performing students who fall below a 2.0 GPA or are not in the correct cohort are monitored closely via our school-based mentoring program.